Effective College Reading

 X. Methods of Evaluating Student Progress

-Interview with student.
+B. Interview with student.

-Daily class evaluation checks.
+C. Daily class evaluation checks.

 XI.
 Other Course Information

--for whatever information/procedures the instructor holds the students accountable.
+B. Information/procedures for which the instructor holds the students accountable.

 If you have a documented learning, psychological, or physical disability you may be entitled to reasonable academic accommodations or services.
 To request accommodations or services, contact the Access and Disability Resource Center at the Des Plaines or Skokie campus.
 All students are expected to fulfill essential course requirements.
 The College will not waive any essential skill or requirement of a course or degree program.